Sequel to How Election Laws Are Being Broken…

 In the end, thousands (possibly hundreds of thousands) of COAs are not processed, each of those unprocessed records potentially being a violation of RCW 29A.08.620 (a class c felony).
 And in the process, this potentially ends up creating a host of opportunities for fraud to occur.
 This is another good reason why the voting process needs to be transparent and auditable by outside third parties.

 “We the people” shouldn’t have to depend on the government’s word that “everything is OK”, especially when it’s fairly obvious that it’s not OK.
-Most importantly, when laws are being violated it shouldn’t be swept under the rug like what happens in many cases.
-But those responsible should be held accountable.
+Most importantly, when laws are potentially being violated it shouldn’t be swept under the rug like what happens in many cases throughout the country.
+But those responsible should be held to account for it.
 What will it take for this to happen?